mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### Training on ISAdetect, testing on CpuRec

-For this experiment, each model is trained on the ISAdetect dataset, and then performance tested using the CpuRec dataset. \autoref{table:cpurec-endianness-results} shows classification performance for every model/\ac{ISA} combination.
+For this experiment, each model is trained on the ISAdetect dataset and then performance-tested using the CpuRec dataset. \autoref{table:cpurec-endianness-results} shows classification performance for every model/\ac{ISA} combination.
 For each \ac{ISA} and model combination, we report the number of correct classifications (out of 20 runs) for the single file present in the dataset.

 \small